TryingtobeingNikhil/TryingtobeingNikhil/README.md

 ---

 I work at the intersection of model compression and production ML — shrinking models without losing what they're for, then shipping them somewhere real.
-My projects aren't independent experiments; they're a single obsession with one question: *how much can you remove before the model stops being useful?*
+My projects aren't independent experiments; they're a single obsession with one question: *how much can you remove before the model stops being useful?*..

 ---